 Namely, compassion, leaning into the pain, Buddhist Meditation and Buddhist Mindfulness.

 Also helpful are practices from what is referred to as “The 8 Fold Path” that includes: having the “right” thought (cognitions, beliefs), view (perception), speech (words), conduct (consideration & compassion), livelihood (work), effort (motivation), mindfulness (leaning into the pain – being aware of yourself at the moment) and concentration (meditation).

 By following the 8 Fold Path and other Buddhist practices, the goal is to attain “enlightenment”.
 A Buddhist Psychologist is more likely to refer to it as “mental health” or “inner peace”.

-A big part of having the “right” conduct is having compassion, both for yourself and others.
-Most of us have experienced negative self-talk and having compassion for your humanity, and that it is “ok” to make mistakes, it is “ok” to have strengths and weaknesses, is a major key to creating a happy, healthy life.
+A big part of having the “right” conduct is having compassion both for yourself and others.
+Most of us have experienced negative self-talk and having compassion for our humanity.
+That it is “ok” to make mistakes, it is “ok” to have strengths and weaknesses is a major key to creating a happy healthy life.

 Buddhist mindfulness is about experiencing the fullness of the moment that you are in.

 Being “mindful” of your full experience.
 The concept of “leaning into the pain” is a part of this tenant.
 This is incredibly helpful on a path to inner peace and wholeness because the more you try to avoid pain or negative feelings the worse they get.
 In fact, many anxiety disorders are exactly that.